Written by Hannah Blum, author of The Truth About Broken: The Unfixed Version of Self-Love

 You send the “novel text” too often.

 The “novel text” is something we all do, but hate to admit.
-You know what I am talking about- it’s drafted and edited in your ‘notes app.’
+You know what I am talking about- it’s a response that is drafted in a Google Doc shared with your friends for editing purposes.
 It’s the breaking point text where you say, “I’m done” when really you are not.
 It’s confronting your emotional battle in hopes they will understand and change how they act towards you.
 It represents this emotional conflict you find yourself in more often than not.
 You feel the constant need to explain yourself.
 The “novel text” is okay in some situations that call for it, but when this happens all the time, and precisely when you are intoxicated it’s an unhealthy behavior, which leads into the next sign.

 You are disconnected from your friends.